animaz2025/GumballClientV0.5/README.md

 <pre>
 81               || Number81 On Top!
-Item Counter     || Counts specific items from your inventory Logo             || Displays Numby Hack logo on screen Key Press HUD    || Displays the key you pressed
+Item Counter     || Counts specific items from your inventory Logo             || Displays GumballClient logo on screen Key Press HUD    || Displays the key you pressed
 Kills            || Shows the amount of player kills Deaths           || Shows the amount of deaths